kshutkin/slimlib/injector/README.md

 - minification of code is not supported
 - not typesafe
 - classes not supported
-- slower than normal function call
+- slower than a normal function call

 [Changelog](./CHANGELOG.md)